 2019 – A personal retrospective

 Jason’s personal retrospective inspired me to look back at 2019 in order to gauge where I have been and where I want to be at the end of 2020.
-It seems useful and mildly interesting to have a record of the high-level stuff you have been occupied with, and establish some goals.
-It’s also an opportunity to be open about ambitions and reflect on some of the struggles that comes with being human.
+It seems useful and mildly interesting to have a record of the high-level stuff you have been occupied with and establish some goals.
+It’s also an opportunity to be open about ambitions and reflect on some of the struggles that come with being human.

 Since I didn't write a retrospective last year, I'll have to construct one.
 At the end of 2018, I was looking back at a year where I moved from the western to the eastern part of the country, close to Oslo, Norway’s capital city.
 I had also changed jobs, ending my three-year tenure as a technology/UX consultant at Netlife, and starting as Head of Developer Relations at Sanity.io.
-It was the year where I finally sought professional help for my recurring depressions, and got a new Whippet puppy.
+It was the year where I finally sought professional help for my recurring depressions and got a new Whippet puppy.

 I didn’t blog any goals in 2019, but there were some that emerged during the year.
 It became increasingly clear to me that I needed to improve my work-life balance, invest more in my personal relationships, and be more structured and focused on how I approach my work.

 On the other side: It’s fun and exciting to work at a startup like Sanity.io, especially because I thrive on learning new things and putting out stuff.
 There’s also always something to do.
 And even though I’m regularly reminded to take time off and not work too much, it’s hard not to when you’re motivated.
-There’s no lack of advice against burn-out out there, and having previously experienced it in my past-life as a Ph.D. student, I’m well aware of the mechanics.
+There’s no lack of advice against burnout out there, and having previously experienced it in my past life as a Ph.D. student, I’m well aware of the mechanics.
 At the same time, I’m super privileged working with something I enjoy every day, and in a welfare state that gives me a lot of existential security.

 A big change for me in 2019 is how I approach creative work.
 Previously, the process for me has usually been coming up with something based on some inspiration or idea that hit me, acting on it immediately, and getting it out.
 I was afraid that if I waited to act on an impulse and not get it out relatively fast, it would wither away.
 Although this approach has in many cases worked very well for me, it doesn’t scale well.
 Especially if you’re trying to do stuff more strategically with other people.

 So the two things I have practiced a lot and got better on during 2019 are planning and prioritization.
 An important note is that I don't do this to be more productive in terms of more output, that was never the problem, but because I wanted to spend my time on the right things (or the things we wanted to check were the right things).
-In a way, more focus and more structure will enable me to work less and get same amount of things done.
+In a way, more focus and more structure will enable me to work less and get the same amount of things done.

 I really got to put my goals to the test when we planned a pretty hefty release schedule for November and December.
 If I hadn't been diligent with planning and prioritization, I wouldn't be able to get stuff done.
 The proof is in the eating (and also making) of the pudding, as they say.